Microphones in 2020: Release

-Short film
+Short film and book

-On August 6, an album-length short film was released to correspond with the release of the album.
-Distinct from traditional music videos, Elverum described it as a "lyric video", as well as "a slideshow, a powerpoint presentation, a flip book and a documentary".
-The video consists of 761 printed photos taken by Elverum, which are synched to the album's lyrics; at times, the video features the people and places discussed in the lyrics.
+On August 6, a short film was released to correspond with the release of the album.
+Distinct from traditional music videos, Elverum described it as a "lyric video", as well as "a slideshow, a PowerPoint presentation, a flip book and a documentary".
+It consists of 761 printed photos which are synchronized to the album's lyrics; at times, the video shows the people, concepts, or places discussed in the lyrics.
 It took Elverum three weeks to produce.

 On December 25, Elverum released the photobook Microphones in 2020 Silent Version, composed of images from the short film.
-Elverum created the book because he wanted the photos displayed to be appreciated in a manner that the film did not allow.

-Williams compared the film to Hollis Frampton's Nostalgia.
+He created the book because he wanted the photos to be appreciated in a manner that the video did not allow.
+Conor Williams of Interview compared the film to Hollis Frampton's Nostalgia.
 He also commented on Elverum appearing as a "ghost" in the photos (something Elverum deliberately intended).
 Pitchfork's Sam Sodomsky wrote that the photos added "bittersweet visual cues".